 Employees usually get a raise of 3% to 5% every year or two.
 But as a freelancer or business owner, your income won’t increase unless you start charging more for your products or services.
-I’ve always dragged my feet when it comes to raising my freelance writing rates because I don’t want to lose my clients or hurt their bottom line.
+I’ve always dragged my feet when raising my freelance writing rates because I don’t want to lose my clients or hurt their bottom line.

 I usually wait far longer than I should to raise my prices, which is a bad habit that’s negatively affected my business.
-If you’re like me and you haven’t raised your rates in a while, here are some clear signs you need to charge more in order to remain profitable.
+If you’re like me and you haven’t raised your rates in a while, here are some clear signs you need to charge more to remain profitable.

 Signs You Need to Raise Your Rates